Kaka Bag-ao: Political career

-Congressional career

-Akbayan Representative (2010-2013)
+Akbayan Representative (2010–2013)

 On 30 June 2010, Bag-ao was sworn in as the second representative of Akbayan Party in the 15th Philippine Congress.

-Together with fellow Akbayan Representative Walden Bello, she is the author of numerous progressive bills in Congress such as House Bill 3763 (Minerals Management Bill), House Bill 513 (Reproductive Health Bill), House Bill 468 (Sangguniang Kabataan Reform and Empowerment Bill), House Bill 515 (Anti-Discrimination Bill), House Bill 5312 (Comprehensive HIV and AIDS Bill), and House Bill 4268 (Healthy Beverages Options Bill or the 'Chip's Bill').'Bag-ao is a principal author of Republic Act 10354 or the Reproductive Health Law.
-She is also the principal author of House Bill 6545 or the National Land Use Bill, which was passed by the House of Representatives.
+Together with fellow Akbayan Representative Walden Bello, she was the author of numerous progressive bills in Congress such as House Bill No. 3763 (Alternative Minerals Management Bill), House Bill No. 513 (Reproductive Health Bill), House Bill No. 468 (Sangguniang Kabataan Reform and Empowerment Bill), House Bill No. 515 (Anti-Discrimination Bill), House Bill No. 5312 (Comprehensive HIV and AIDS Bill), and House Bill No. 4268 (Healthy Beverages Options Bill or 'Chip's Bill,' named after Chip Gatmaytan, a young advocate of the measure).

+Bag-ao was a principal author of Republic Act No. 10354 or the Reproductive Health and Responsible Parenthood Law.
+She was also the principal author of House Bill No. 6545 or the National Land Use Bill, which was passed by the House of Representatives.

-Bag-ao was the vice-chairp of the House Committee on Agrarian Reform.
-She is one of the champions of Kaya Natin, a nongovernment organization founded by the late Interior and Local Government Secretary Jesse Robredo that advocates good governance and ethical leadership.
-She is also one of only two women public prosecutors in the impeachment trial of convicted Supreme Court Chief Justice Renato Corona.
+Bag-ao was the vice-chairperson of the House Committee on Agrarian Reform.
+She is one of the champions of Kaya Natin, a non-government organization founded by the late Interior and Local Government Secretary Jesse Robredo that advocates good governance and ethical leadership.
+She was also one of only two women public prosecutors in the impeachment trial of Supreme Court Chief Justice Renato Corona.